aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 1.1.1.
 General

-- Master or root AWS account (the AWS Accelerator cannot be deployed in an AWS sub-account)
+- Root AWS Organization account (the AWS Accelerator cannot be deployed in an AWS sub-account)
   - No additional AWS accounts need to be pre-created before Accelerator installation
 - Limit increase to support a minimum of 6 new sub-accounts plus any additional workload accounts
 - Valid configuration file, updated to reflect your deployment (see below)